grezde/2DGame/README.md

 # 2DGame

-I'm making a 2D game with a play style similar to Undertale, using SFML in C++.
+I'm making a 2D game with a play style similar to Undertale.

+I'm using Visual Studio with SFML.